Local Government Act 1989

 The Municipal Association Act 1907 is the governing legislation for the Municipal Association of Victoria (MAV).

-The Municipalities Assistance Act 1973 provides financial assistance to municipalities in respect of rates deferred or excused under section 171(4) of the Local Government Act 1989.
+The Municipalities Assistance Act 1973 provides financial assistance to municipalities in respect of rates waived under section 171(4) and 171(5A) of the Local Government Act 1989.

 The Prahran Mechanics' Institute Act 1899 provides for the incorporation and governance of the Prahran Mechanics' Institute.